craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Open Outlook on the Web in a new browser tab.

-1. Send an e-mail to Alias@outlook.com with a subject of "Document link" and the link pasted into the message body.
+1. Send an e-mail to **alias@outlook.com** with a subject of “Document link” and the link pasted into the message body.

 #### Task 2: Verify external user sharing